+- 43.1 GENERAL

 - 43.2 ROSTER OF MEDIATORS AND ARBITRATORS

 - 43.3 INFORMAL DISCUSSION

 - 43.4 MEDIATION

-- 43.5 BINDING ARBITRATION OR COURT PROCEEDINGS
+43.5 BINDING ARBITRATION OR COURT PROCEEDINGS

-- 43.1.1 This Chapter will apply only to the following types of disputes:276 - a) any matter in the Dehcho Agreement where the wording stipulates that a Party or a person "will refer the dispute for resolution in accordance with the Dispute Resolution Chapter"; - b) any matter in an ancillary agreement between Government and the Dehcho Government where the wording stipulates that a Party or a person "will refer the dispute for resolution in accordance with the Dispute Resolution Chapter"; or - c) a dispute between or among the Parties concerning the interpretation or application of the Dehcho Agreement. - Disputes under 43.1.1 (a) and 43.1.1 (b) referred to this Chapter for resolution or determination will progress through the following sequential steps: - a) informal discussion; - b) mediation, unless one of the Disputants elects to proceed directly to binding arbitration; and - c) binding arbitration. - 43.1.3 Disputes under 43.1.1 c) referred to this Chapter for resolution or determination will progress through the following sequential steps: - a) informal discussion; - b) mediation, if agreed to by the Disputants; - c) binding arbitration, if agreed to by the Disputants; or - d) court proceedings if initiated by a Disputant or if agreed to by the Disputants.
+- 43.1.1 This Chapter will apply only to the following types of disputes:299 - any matter in the Dehcho Agreement where the wording stipulates that a Party or a Person "will refer the dispute for resolution in accordance with the Dispute Resolution Chapter"; - b) any matter in an ancillary agreement between Canada or the Government of the Northwest Territories and the Dehcho Government where the wording stipulates that a Party or a Person "will refer the dispute for resolution in accordance with the Dispute Resolution Chapter"; or - c) a dispute between or among the Parties concerning the interpretation or application of the Dehcho Agreement. - 43.1.2 Disputes under 43.1.1 (a) and 43.1.1 (b) referred to this Chapter for resolution or determination will progress through the following sequential steps: - a) informal discussion; - b) mediation, unless one of the Disputants elects to proceed directly to binding arbitration; and - c) binding arbitration. - 43.1.3 Disputes under 43.1.1 c) referred to this Chapter for resolution or determination will progress through the following sequential steps: - a) informal discussion; - b) mediation, if agreed to by the Disputants; - c) binding arbitration, if agreed to by the Disputants; or - d) court proceedings if initiated by a Disputant or if agreed to by the Disputants.

-276 Canada (LTC) will propose another category of matters in the Dehcho Agreement excluded from arbitration.
+299 Canada (LTC) will propose another category of matters in the Dehcho Agreement excluded from arbitration.

-- Disputants may agree to vary a procedural requirement contained in this Chapter, as it applies to a particular dispute. - Disputants may at any time resolve their dispute by an agreement in writing.
-Notification and a copy of any such agreement will be provided to all Parties. - 43.1.6 Notwithstanding 43.1.2, nothing in this Chapter will be construed to prevent the Disputants from agreeing to refer their dispute for a determination under a court process or to an alternate dispute resolution mechanism such as arbitration pursuant to the Arbitration Act, R.S.N.W.T. - 43.1.7 Nothing in this Chapter prevents a Disputant from commencing proceedings with an arbitrator or court at any time: - a) to prevent the loss of a right to commence proceedings due to the expiration of a limitation period; or - b) to obtain interlocutory or interim relief that is otherwise available pending resolution of the dispute under this Chapter. - 43.1.8 If a dispute has been referred to mediation or arbitration under this Chapter, no other mediation or arbitration process provided by Legislation applies. - 43.1.9 If a Dehcho Citizen has a right of action in relation to the Dehcho Agreement, the Dehcho Government may, with the consent of the Dehcho Citizen, bring that action on behalf of the Dehcho Citizen. - All communications undertaken by a Disputant during an informal discussion or mediation process under this Chapter will be "without prejudice" to any position the Disputant may take in any other legal process, including arbitration pursuant to this Chapter.
+- 43.1.4 Disputants may agree to vary a procedural requirement contained in this Chapter, as it applies to a particular dispute. - 43.1.5 Disputants may at any time resolve their dispute by an agreement in writing.
+Notification and a copy of any such agreement will be provided to all Parties. - 43.1.6 Notwithstanding 43.1.2, nothing in this Chapter will be construed to prevent the Disputants from agreeing to refer their dispute for a determination under a court process or to an alternate dispute resolution mechanism such as arbitration pursuant to the Arbitration Act, R.S.N.W.T. - 43.1.7 Nothing in this Chapter prevents a Disputant from commencing proceedings with an arbitrator or court at any time: - a) to prevent the loss of a right to commence proceedings due to the expiration of a limitation period; or - b) to obtain interlocutory or interim relief that is otherwise available pending resolution of the dispute under this Chapter. - 43.1.8 If a dispute has been referred to mediation or arbitration under this Chapter, no other mediation or arbitration process provided by Legislation applies. - 43.1.9 If a Dehcho Citizen has a right of action in relation to the Dehcho Agreement, the Dehcho Government may, with the consent of the Dehcho Citizen, bring that action on behalf of the Dehcho Citizen. - 43.1.10 All communications undertaken by a Disputant during an informal discussion or mediation process under this Chapter will be "without prejudice" to any position the Disputant may take in any other legal process, including arbitration pursuant to this Chapter.
 Unless the Disputants agree otherwise, they will treat all such communications as confidential.